 The research by Empana and his colleagues was based on data from participants in the Paris Prospective Study III.
 For ten years, this extensive French study has been monitoring the health status of over 10,000 volunteers, aged 50 to 75 years old and recruited during a health check-up at the Paris Health Clinic (Paris Preclinical Investigations, IPC).

-Participants were asked to fill out a questionnaire about the frequency, duration, and intensity of their physical activity in three different contexts: physical activity through sport, physical activity at work (for example carrying heavy loads), and physical activity in their leisure time (such as gardening).
+Participants were asked to fill out a questionnaire about the frequency, duration, and intensity of their physical activity in three different contexts: physical activity through sports, physical activity at work (for example carrying heavy loads), and physical activity in their leisure time (such as gardening).

 The cardiovascular health of participants was then assessed based on the health of their arteries using cutting-edge ultrasound imaging of the carotid artery (a superficial artery in the neck).
 This method, known as “echo tracking,” can be used to measure baroreflex sensitivity, a mechanism of automatic adaptation to sudden changes in blood pressure.
 When this system is impaired, this can lead to major health problems, and a higher risk of cardiac arrest.